Table of Contents

 Customers who like what they receive can always purchase more in-depth tools and books via your online store.
 Think of your lead magnet as a useful preview of what you have to offer.

 If it’s quick to consume and the information within it is applicable, your customers will use it to solve their problems.
 If it works, they’ll fall in love with your brand.
 They become more than customers.
-At that point, they’re loyal fans.
+At that point, they’re loyal fans and brand advocates.

 You gave them something they could use and may have even needed in return for a simple email address.
 So subscribers are much more likely to click “open” the next time they see your brand is the sender.
-They can trust that whatever you’re offering is relevant and useful.
+They’ll start associating your brand with positive feelings and when they see your name, they’ll know that can trust that whatever you’re offering is relevant and useful.

 Narrow the benefit down to a simple statement or even a few words, something like: “Free Checklist to Optimize Your Email Marketing Strategy” or “10% Off When You Subscribe”.